adelbertc/sabre/README.md

 #Sabre
 Sabre is a distributed (in-memory) graph processing framework designed to make distribution of "trivially parallelizable" graph computations across a compute grid nice and easy.
+It is designed for producing raw results in the form of a text file.

 Sabre is written with [Scala](http://www.scala-lang.org/) 2.10.0,